Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 > whenever possible, use and describe one or more concrete examples and
 > technical diagrams

-applies across _all_ relevant sections listed below.
+applies across _all_ relevant chapters listed below.

-A final note about requirements: nearly all the sections requests some discussion of ethical implications inherent in projects.
+A final note about requirements: nearly all chapters request some discussion of ethical implications inherent in projects.
 The ways in which ethical issues impact research will vary from project to project.
 Your first and second readers will be able to guide you on a project-by-project basis toward responding to the ethics requirements listed below.

 ### Highlights of Thesis Requirements